 (18 credit hours) In consultation with advisors, students may design curricula that anticipate their career and educational goals and reflect their background and training.
-Specialized concentrations must be approved by two faculty advisors to ensure high standards of rigor, depth, and breadth.
-Specialized concentrations must be declared within the first 24 credit hours of a student's program.
+Specialized concentrations must be approved by the student's faculty advisor and the appropriate faculty program director to ensure high standards of rigor, depth, and breadth.
+Specialized concentrations must be declared within the first 24 credit hours of a student's program